Marudhamalai (film)

-Marudhamalai is a 2007 Indian Tamil-language action comedy film written and directed by Suraj.
-The film stars Arjun, Meera and Vadivelu, while Lal, Raghuvaran, Nassar play supporting roles.
-The film was released on 7 September 2007.
-During its release, this film had a grand opening and it became a super-hit at the box office.
-Vadivelu won the Tamil Nadu State Film Award for Best Comedian for his work in this film.
+Marudhamalai is a 2007 Indian Tamil-language action comedy film directed by Suraj and produced by V. Ravichandran.
+The film stars Arjun Sarja and Meera Chopra (credited as Nila) and Vadivelu in the lead roles, while Vadivelu, Lal, Raghuvaran and Nassar play supporting roles.

+Marudhamalai was released on 7 September 2007, and became a commercial success at the box office.
+Vadivelu won the Tamil Nadu State Film Award for Best Comedian for his work in the film.